Energy-boosting meal plan for tennis players

 Foods to eat

-- Healthy Fats: Include avocado, olive oil, nuts, and seeds to provide sustained energy and support overall health.
+Healthy Fats: Include olive oil, nuts, and seeds for energy and inflammation reduction.

 Foods not to eat